mohammadreza-taghimomeni/matJalaliDatepicker/README.md

     └── README.md

-## Getting Started with Persian/Jalaali datepicker
+## Getting Started with Persian/Jalaali date picker

-This guide explains how to set up your Angular project to begin using Persian/Jalaali datepicker.
+This guide explains how to set up your Angular project to begin using the Persian/Jalaali date picker.
 It includes information on prerequisites, installing Angular Material, and optionally displaying a sample material component in your application to verify your setup.

 #### 1.Install Angular Material